Skip to content

 • a workload only has one serving container, so PerObjective cannot safely separate identities

-Read collision detection if you need the exact controller rule.
+Read Collision Detection if you need the exact controller rule.